A Precise Sales Process: The Key to Successful Sales Management

 6. A Sales Process Should Be Dynamic

-Of course everyone in the company needs to follow your sales process, once it has been developed and put into use.
-But markets change, products evolve, and new competitors come on the scene – and therefore a sales process should never be so rigid that it cannot be amended or adjusted.
+Of course, everyone in the company needs to follow your sales process, once it has been developed and put into use.
+But markets change, products evolve, and new competitors come on the scene – and, therefore, a sales process should never be so rigid that it cannot be amended or adjusted.
 A sales process should always be flexible so that it can be changed when necessary.

 7. Carefully Chose Your CRM Solution

-In theory, you really shouldn’t choose a CRM application until after you have evolved your sales process and put it into use.
+In theory, you really shouldn’t choose a CRM application until after you have evolved your sales process and put it to use.
 That way you can evaluate each contender with regard to its adaptability to your pipeline, its analytics, and its usability by salespeople and other users in your company.

 But theory aside, most companies will already have a CRM application.
 The attempt should then be made to adapt it to mirror your sales process within your CRM, as it has now been created.
-If this cannot be done easily and quickly, however, don't waste time and money trying to fix something that is permanently broken.
+If this cannot be done easily and quickly, however, don’t waste time and money trying to fix something that is permanently broken.
 Go ahead and procure a new CRM solution.
-Yes it will take some additional time and money—but in the long run the company will be running far more smoothly and the new CRM application will rapidly pay for itself.
+Yes, it will take some additional time and money—but in the long run, the company will be running far more smoothly and the new CRM application will rapidly pay for itself.

 Take the time to fully create your sales process.
 It puts everyone on the same page and makes for a skillfully functioning sales force operating totally as a team.